ZaynSaeed/Singl_Cycle_Processor_RISCV/README.md

 ## Overview

 This project implements a **RISC-V single-cycle processor** as part of a lab task.
-The design follows a simplified version of the **RISC-V ISA**, focusing on **I-type instructions**.
+The design follows a simplified version of the **RISC-V ISA**, focusing on **All-types of instructions**.
 The implementation includes key components such as the **instruction fetch unit, control unit, ALU, register file, and data memory**.

 ## Features